This article from January 2017 was updated August 2018 to include more current information.

 A few cities, such as Barcelona, Spain and Buffalo, New York, have attempted to prevent Uber and Lyft from operating altogether.
 Others have tried to restrict access to ride sharing or impose additional fees.

 One of the most problematic restrictions for travelers is at airports.
 It’s easy enough to take a ride share from your home or hotel to the airport—Lyft even allows users to schedule their rides in advance.
 However, when you arrive at your destination, it’s not always possible to rely on ride sharing.
-Logan International Airport in Boston, for example, fines ride share drivers who aren’t certified as livery services and registered with Massport.
-While Uber has obtained this certification, Lyft has not.
+Logan International Airport in Boston, for example, fined ride share drivers who aren’t certified as livery services and registered with Massport.

-Hartsfield-Jackson Atlanta International Airport, the busiest airport in the world, began allowing Uber and Lyft drivers to pick up passengers at the beginning of this year.
-Passengers will pay an additional $3.85 fee in order to cover security, maintenance, the building of an additional waiting lot and other costs.
+Hartsfield-Jackson Atlanta International Airport, the busiest airport in the world, began allowing Uber and Lyft drivers to pick up passengers at the beginning of 2017.
+Passengers paid an additional $3.85 fee in order to cover security, maintenance, the building of an additional waiting lot and other costs.

 With regulations constantly in flux as cities, airports and traditional taxi companies try to determine how to maintain control of licensing and pickup, it’s wise to confirm you’ll be able to take your preferred ride share before your departure.
 Otherwise, you may have to find a way around regulations, such as taking one of the shuttle buses to a rental car lot and meeting your ride share driver at the entrance.
 While an exciting way to subvert the law, at that point you might as well take a taxi.